keolo/population/docs/README.md

 1. Deliver the output via an API
 1. Retrieve the output via a Ruby client

-As your deliverable to PeerStreet, please provide:
+As your deliverable, please provide:

 1. All code that you produced uploaded to this repo
 1. Publicly accessible endpoint to the API